Ronald Burkle

 Ronald Wayne Burkle (born November 12, 1952) is an American businessman.
-He is the co-founder and managing partner of The Yucaipa Companies, LLC, a private investment firm that specializes in U.S. companies in the distribution, logistics, food, retail, consumer, hospitality, entertainment, sports, and light industrial sectors.
+He is the co-founder and managing partner of The Yucaipa Companies, LLC, a private investment firm that specializes in U.S. companies in the distribution, logistics, food, retail, consumer, hospitality, entertainment, sports and light industrial sectors.

-Yucaipa has executed grocery-chain mergers and acquisitions involving supermarket chains including Fred Meyer, Ralphs, and Jurgensen's, and once owned stakes in about 35 companies, including the grocery chains A&P and Whole Foods Market, before their respective demise and takeover.
+Yucaipa has executed grocery-chain mergers and acquisitions involving supermarket chains including Fred Meyer, Ralphs and Jurgensen's and once owned stakes in about 35 companies, including the grocery chains A&P and Whole Foods Market before their respective demise and takeover.

-Burkle's net worth was estimated at US$2 billion in February 12, 2018.
-He had been ranked No. 633 on Forbes' list of "The Richest People on The Planet 2014."
+Burkle's net worth was estimated at US$2 billion in February 2018, and ranked 633rd globally.

-Burkle is a prominent Democratic activist and fundraiser.
+Burkle is an activist and fundraiser for the Democratic Party.

-Early life and education
+Early life

 Ron Burkle was born on November 12, 1952, the elder of two sons, to Betty and Joseph Burkle in Pomona, California.
 Joseph worked seven days a week, managing a Stater Bros. grocery store in Pomona and investing his savings in apartment buildings.
 To see his father, Burkle stocked shelves in his father's store with bread and corralled shopping carts.

 By age 13, Burkle had joined United Food and Commercial Workers Union Local 770.
 At age 16, he graduated from high school and entered California State Polytechnic University, Pomona to study dentistry.
 Less than two years later, Burkle dropped out.

 At age 21, he married Janet Steeper, a Stater Bros. clerk and great-grandniece of the aviation pioneers, the Wright brothers.
 They had three children together.
 Burkle parlayed a $3,000 investment in American Silver and another metals company into $30,000 and began investing in and flipping undervalued grocery stores.
 He made at least one deal with the assistance of junk bond financier Michael Milken.

 Burkle was promoted to store manager at Stater Bros. and later became a vice president at Petrolane, Inc., Stater's parent company.
 When he was 29, Petrolane decided to sell Stater Bros.
 Burkle secretly organized a leveraged buyout with Charles Munger, vice-chairman of Berkshire Hathaway, who agreed to put up half of the equity.
 Burkle made his bid to Petrolane's board that was 20% lower than Petrolane's internal valuation.
 The board rejected Burkle's offer and fired him.
 Burkle's portfolio was by then worth some $5 million, and during the next five years, he continued to invest in stocks and oversaw his family's rental properties.